MicrosoftDocs/memdocs/sccm/mdm/deploy-use/setup-hybrid-mdm.md

         > [!NOTE]
         >  Changing the site code affects only new enrollments and does not affect existing enrolled devices.

-    -   Specify the **Device enrollment limit**.
-Each licensed user can have up to 5 devices enrolled.
-Users receive an error message if they attempt to enroll more than the specified number of devices.

-8. On the **Company Contact Information** page, specify the company contact information that is displayed in the company portal, and then click **Next**.
+8. On the **Company Contact Information** page, specify the company contact information that is displayed to users under **Contact IT** in the Company Portal app.
+Provide contact information for your company, and then click **Next**.

-9. On the **Company Logo** page, choose whether to display a logo in the company portal, and then click **Next**.
+9. On the **Company Logo** page, you can choose whether to display logos in the company portal, and then click **Next**.

 10. Complete the wizard.

+## Add terms and conditions for enrollment
  Once you've configured Intune management for mobile devices, you can create **Terms and Conditions**.
 Use terms and conditions to explain to users what happens when they enroll their devices.
 Users must accept the terms and conditions before they can enroll a device.
-See [Terms and Conditions in System Center Configuration Manager](../../mdm/deploy-use/terms-and-conditions.md).
+See [Terms and Conditions in System Center Configuration Manager](terms-and-conditions.md).

 ##  Create service connection point site system role
+When you have created your subscription, you can then install the service connection point site system role that lets you connect to the Intune service.
+This site system role will push settings and applications to the Intune service.

  The service connection point sends settings and software deployment information to Configuration Manager and retrieves status and inventory messages from mobile devices.
 The Configuration Manager service acts as a gateway that communicates with mobile devices and stores settings.